sebpiq/funktion.fm/_posts/paulstretch.js.md

 The worker file
 ==================

-Here is a template of our worker file with a message handler for receiving commands from the UI thread.
+Here is a template of our worker file with a message handler for receiving commands from the main thread.

 ```javascript
 onmessage = function (event) {